My research focusses on social mobility, mental health in adults and children, poverty and food poverty. Recent and ongoing projects include:

 Please sir, I want some more: an exploration of repeat foodbank use

 This project presents the first attempt to estimate the scale of UK foodbank use among adults and children by examining receipt of emergency food from West Cheshire foodbank between 2013 and 2015.
 Headline figures about the prevalence of foodbank use from the Trussell Trust capture the number of food supplies that are distributed (the number of food parcels multiplied by the number of recipients) but because people can visit foodbanks more than once, the overall number of recipients is unknown.
 Consequently, no estimate of the proportion of the population who use food banks is possible.
 Furthermore, almost nothing is known about the number of times that people visit food banks, and whether repeat visits are more common among certain groups.
 The project fills a key evidence gap by presenting the first estimate the proportion of adults and children using UK food banks, and the characteristics associated with repeat visits.
 It shows that while only a minority of people use food banks, this still equates to a substantial number of people.
 The results indicate that severe levels of poverty are present in contemporary Britain.
-The report will be published on 21st November 2017 and will be available to download after then.
+The article can be downloaded here.

 The childhood origins of social mobility: socio-economic inequalities and changing opportunities